nf-core/nanoseq/docs/usage.md

 Specifies the type of data that was sequenced i.e. "DNA", "cDNA" or "directRNA".

-## Basecalling

 ### `--input_path`

-Path to Nanopore run directory e.g. `fastq_pass/`.
-When `--skip_basecalling` is specified but not `--skip_demultiplexing`, please specify the path to fastq file e.g. `fastq/multiplexed_sample.fastq.gz`
+Path to Nanopore run directory (e.g. `fastq_pass/`) or a basecalled fastq file that requires demultiplexing.
+The latter can only be provided in conjunction with the `--skip_basecalling` parameter.

+## Basecalling/Demultiplexing

 ### `--flowcell`

-Flowcell used to perform the sequencing e.g. `FLO-MIN106`.
+Flowcell used to perform the sequencing e.g. "FLO-MIN106".
 Not required if `--guppy_config` is specified.

 ### `--kit`

-Kit used to perform the sequencing e.g. `SQK-LSK109`.
+Kit used to perform the sequencing e.g. "SQK-LSK109".
 Not required if `--guppy_config` is specified.

 ### `--barcode_kit`

-Barcode kit used to perform the sequencing e.g. `SQK-PBK004`.
-When `--skip_basecalling` is specified but not `--skip_demultiplexing`, please specify the barcoding kit that can be recognised by `qcat`.
+Barcode kit used to perform the sequencing e.g. "SQK-PBK004".

+If you would like to skip the basecalling (`--skip_basecalling`) but still perform the demultiplexing please specify a barcode kit that can be recognised by [qcat](https://github.com/nanoporetech/qcat):

 | `qcat` barcode kit specifications | description                                                                   |
 |-----------------------------------|-------------------------------------------------------------------------------|